networknext/next/cmd/tools/next/README.md

 ### Optimize

 Optimizes the downloaded cost matrix into a route matrix.

-First argument is the rtt threshold which defaults to 1.
+The first argument is the rtt threshold which defaults to 1. \
-Second argument is the path of the cost matrix if you don't have it saved as 'cost.bin'.
+The second argument is the path of the cost matrix if you don't have it saved as 'cost.bin'. \
-Third argument is the path you want the route matrix written to.
+The third argument is the path you want the route matrix written to.
 Default is 'optimize.bin'.

 ### Analyze